AlexisTp/XADisk-spring/README.md

 * Handle Exception Correctly so users get cool message and no "RuntimeException"

-* Separate XADiskSessionFactory with others class as they are just test / examples.

 * Make more examples.

 * Move from Spring to generic IOC integration